A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: The model and the method

 We consciously left out an intercept parameter from the linear factor of the model~\eqref{raw_model}.
 Inclusion of an intercept parameter leads to confounding of the linear factor with $g_0$.
 An alternative way of ensuring identifiability of the model is to impose a boundary condition like $g_0(0)=1$, which makes $g_0$ the thinning factor.
 However, that strategy would make all the estimators vulnerable to the well known issues of functional estimation at the boundaries~\citep{Hardle1990}.

 The log transformation of model \eqref{raw_model} produces the additive semiparametric model

 where $y_i= \log{b_i}$ and $\varepsilon_i=\log{\xi_i}$.
 The values of AAR at successive slices of the ice core make use of common values of depth and age at the boundary.
 This construction induces dependence in the AAR sequence.
-Dependence is also expected to arise from the use of the AICC2012 scale of age, where the ages are subjected to the constraint of monotonicity and are calibrated with other information.
-In order to address this dependency, we model the noise sequence $\varepsilon$ as an autoregressive process (see Assumption~\ref{Aerror} below). \cite{Sthesis} studied a similar model for ice accumulation under the assumption of independently and identically distributed errors.
+Dependence is also expected to arise from the use of the AICC2012 scale of time, where the ages are subjected to the constraint of monotonicity and are calibrated with other information.
+In order to address this dependency, we model the noise sequence $\varepsilon$ as a sample from an Ornstein-Uhlenbeck process (see Assumption~\ref{Aerror} below).

 The parameters of model \eqref{model} are estimated by minimizing the average squared error loss function